WebcamStudio/webcamstudio/README.md

 ### Fedora:

-> **Note:** You can skip gnonlin 0.10 build because WS uses only 1.x version now, but if you need it ...
+> **Note:** You can skip gnonlin 0.10 build because Webcam Studio uses only 1.x version now, but if you need it ...

 Install these packages:
 ```bash